 During 2013, the Company was involved in a dispute with an inventor related to the contractual interpretation of which products are subject to payment of royalties under a license agreement between the inventor and the Company which was adjudicated in binding arbitration.
 The arbitrator ultimately issued a ruling which awarded \$70,046, including damages, interest, fees and expenses to the inventor.
-In February 2014, the Company and the inventor settled claims arising from or relating to this license agreement and a license agreement between the parties relating to the Company's SUPER SOAKER product line for \$58,040.
+In February 2014, the Company and the inventor settled claims arising from or relating to this license agreement related to the NERF product line and a license agreement between the parties relating to the Company's SUPER SOAKER product line for \$58,040.
 For the year ended December 29, 2013, the Company recognized a charge, net of tax, related to the settlement of this arbitration award totaling \$53,053, or \$0.40 per diluted share.

-Net earnings for 2013 also includes restructuring and related pension charges, net of tax, of \$30,877, or \$0.23 per diluted share, related to the multi-year cost savings initiative announced during the fourth quarter of 2012.
-During 2013 the Company also recognized product-related charges, net of tax, of \$25,895, or \$0.20 per diluted share, related to the exit from certain non-strategic brands.
+Net earnings for 2013 also included restructuring and related pension charges, net of tax, of \$30,877, or \$0.23 per diluted share, related to the multi-year cost savings initiative announced during the fourth quarter of 2012 as well as product-related charges, net of tax, of \$25,895, or \$0.20 per diluted share, related to the exit from certain non-strategic brands.
 Net earnings for 2013 were also positively impacted by a favorable tax benefit of \$23,637, or \$0.18 per diluted share, related to the settlement of certain tax exams in the United States.

-Net earnings for 2012 includes an unfavorable impact of \$32,762, or \$0.26 per diluted share, resulting from restructuring charges related to cost savings initiatives announced during the first and fourth quarters of 2012.
-Net earnings for 2011 includes an unfavorable impact of \$9,178, or \$0.07 per diluted share, resulting from costs associated with the reorganization of the Company's games business announced during the second quarter of 2011.
-Net earnings for 2011 also includes a \$0.15 per diluted share favorable tax benefit resulting from the settlement of tax examinations.
+Net earnings for 2012 included an unfavorable impact of \$32,762, or \$0.26 per diluted share, resulting from restructuring charges related to cost savings initiatives announced during the first and fourth quarters of 2012.

 In July 2013 the Company acquired a 70% majority interest in Backflip.
-The Company is consolidating the financial results of Backflip in its consolidated financial statements and, accordingly, reported revenues, costs and expenses, assets and liabilities, and cash flows include 100% of Backflip, with the 30% noncontrolling interests share reported as net loss attributable to noncontrolling interests in the consolidated statements of operations, and redeemable noncontrolling interests on the consolidated balance sheets.
-The results of operations for the year ended December 29, 2013 include the operations of Backflip from the acquisition closing date of July 8, 2013 and are reported in the Entertainment and Licensing segment.
+The Company is consolidating the financial results of Backflip in its consolidated financial statements and, accordingly, reported revenues, costs and expenses, assets and liabilities, and cash flows include 100% of Backflip, with the 30% noncontrolling interests share reported as net loss attributable to noncontrolling interests in the consolidated statements of operations and redeemable noncontrolling interests on the consolidated balance sheets.
+The results of operations for the year ended December 28, 2014 include a full year of Backflip operations whereas the results of operations for the year ended December 29, 2013 included the operations of Backflip from the acquisition closing date of July 8, 2013.
+The results of Backflip are reported in the Entertainment and Licensing segment.

-Consolidated net revenues for the year ended December 29, 2013 were \$4,082,157 compared to \$4,088,983 in 2012 and \$4,285,589 in 2011.
+Consolidated net revenues for the year ended December 28, 2014 grew to \$4,277,207 compared to \$4,082,157 in 2013 and \$4,088,983 in 2012.
 Most of the Company's net revenues and operating profits were derived from its three principal segments: the U.S. and Canada segment, the International segment and the Entertainment and Licensing segment, which are discussed in detail below.
+Consolidated net revenues in 2014 and 2013 were impacted by favorable/(unfavorable) foreign currency translation of approximately \$(93,400) and \$3,700, respectively.
+Absent the impact of foreign currency translation, 2014 net revenues grew approximately 7% compared to 2013.
+The Company's focus on franchise brands contributed to overall growth of consolidated net revenues, with franchise brands revenues growing approximately 31% in 2014 compared to 2013 and 15% in 2013 compared to 2012.
+In 2014 and 2013, franchise brands comprised approximately 55% and 44% of consolidated net revenues, respectively.
+Six of the seven franchise brands experienced growth during 2014, including MAGIC: THE GATHERING, MONOPOLY, MY LITTLE PONY, NERF, PLAY-DOH and TRANSFORMERS.

-Consolidated net revenues in 2013 and 2012 were impacted by favorable/(unfavorable) foreign currency translation of approximately \$3,700 and \$(98,500), respectively.
-The following table presents net revenues by product category for the years ended December 29, 2013, December 30, 2012 and December 25, 2011.
+The following table presents net revenues by product category for the years ended December 28, 2014, December 29, 2013 and December 30, 2012.